takakishi/HEC_DS_ML_project/README.md

 ## Deliverables
-This repository documents the entire process of model development and provides the following components
+This repository documents the entire process of model development and provides the following components.

 ### (1) Model Comparison Table
 | Metrics     | Logistic Regression | kNN | Decision Tree | Random Forests | Any other technique |